snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/media-player/index.md

 Please refer to the `Quick Start` guide for the Snowplow Web package to make sure you configure the web model appropriately. (e.g. checking the source data or enabling desired contexts).

-One thing to highlight here: as the package is built onto the snowplow_incremental_materialization logic provided by the web package, please leave the `snowplow__incremental_materialization` variable as is with the default `snowplow_incremental` value.

 ### 4. Enable desired contexts

 If you have enabled a specific context you will need to enable it in your `dbt_project.yml` file: